HalasProject/DBSec-api/README.md

 To install or update these dependencies you can use `npm install` or `npm update`.

 ## License
+DBSec was created from Microsoft [TypeScript-Node-Starter](https://github.com/microsoft/TypeScript-Node-Starter)

-Copyright (c) HalasProject.
+Copyright (c) Microsoft Corporation.
 All rights reserved.
 Licensed under the [MIT](LICENSE) License.